Xero-9/Brigandine-GE-Data-Editor/Readme.md

 his own english translation that can be found [Here](https://www.swordofmoonlight.com/bbs/index.php?topic=869.0).
 I did change the translation patch slightly by making some names and elements closer to their original values.
-There are plans to include this slightly modified version of the translation patch by default.
-This way there is default data and it can be used to patch any SLPS_026 files.
+Included is this slightly modified version of the translation patch which can be used to view the data.
+Only the translation data is in this resource and can not be used without a complete SLPS_026 file.
 #### About This Library
 The only dependency this library has is .Net Standard 2.0, this was done so anyone can use this library to build GUI tools for editing the SLPS